DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Computing optimal MVDR beamforming filters

 The 8-microphones array is embedded in a rigid egg shape.
 It cannot be treated as free field array, except at low frequency when the acoustic wavelength is very large compared with the size of the egg.
 We will assume that the TAMAGO egg is a hard prolate spheroid and we will use analytical or semi-analytical models for characterezing the acoustics field diffracted by the "egg".
 This will be developped in PART II.
+Once the simulation is ready we will build a new MIMII denoised valve dataset.

 We compute two sets of filters:
 - Main beam: optimal MVDR beamforming filters, for the main beam and main channel.
 Where we assume an isotropic noise field.
 Filters $W^H_f$ in the block diagram in the next section.